qiboteam/qibo/doc/source/api-reference/qibo.rst

 frequencies :math:`F_i^{noisy}` different from the ideal ones :math:`F_i^{ideal}=\delta_{i,j}`.

-The effect of the error is modeled by the matrix composed of the noisy frequencies as columns :math:`M=\big(F_0^{noisy},...,F_{n-1}^{noisy}\big)`.
+The effect of the error is modeled by the response matrix composed of the noisy frequencies as columns :math:`M=\big(F_0^{noisy},...,F_{n-1}^{noisy}\big)`.
 We have indeed that:

 .. math::